hashmapenthusiast/colorPicker/README.md

 * lab
 * oklch
 * oklab

- some of these do not work yet.
-I've also read that there is an
+TODO
- #RRGGBBAA color type
+* #RRGGBBAA color type

- should allow for user input
+* should allow for user input

- and changes the display style
+* and changes the display style